PetroChina: Tax issues

 In January 2014, the International Consortium of Investigative Journalists published research based on leaked financial records from the British Virgin Islands, implicating CNPC, PetroChina, Sinopec, and CNOOC in offshore tax evasion.

 Ranking

 PetroChina was ranked 30th in 2018 Forbes Global 2000, a list of top listed companies of the world.
 In 2019, PetroChina was ranked 22nd in Forbes Global 2000.
+In 2023, PetroChina was ranked #18 in Forbes' Global 2000 (World's Largest Public Companies).

 Corporate bonds

 PetroChina, on 24 October 2008 issued a series of medium-term corporate bonds worth 80 billion yuan ($11.7 billion), which was the biggest ever domestic issue by a listed company.

 Logo

 The logo of PetroChina has represented the company in plenary capacity since 2004.
 The logo's basic, abecedarian design consists of a rising sun, projected onto a petal-based graphic.
 The colors utilized in the graphic are red and yellow, auspicious in Chinese culture.
 Beneath the English-language version of the design is positioned the company's name in an emboldened, black typeset, "PetroChina" (中国石油 (中国石油, Zhōngguó shíyóu)).

 PetroChina's current logo was adopted 26 December 2004.
-The contour of the logo is defined as a "petal graphic equally divided by ten in red and yellow colors", which, according to description, "are the basic colors of the national flag of the People's Republic of China, and which embody the characteristics of the oil and gas industry."
+The contour of the logo is defined as a "petal graphic equally divided by ten in red and yellow colors", which, according to description, "are the basic colors of the national flag of the People's Republic of China, and which embody the characteristics of the oil and gas industry".
 The essentially spherical design of the logo, meant to exemplify PetroChina's global development stratagem.
 The ten equanimous petals are indicative of PetroChina's ten consolidated core businesses.
-The red substratum is intended to highlight "an angle of a square shape, not only demonstrating PetroChina's strong fundamentals, but also implicating the company's huge power of cohesion and creativity."
-The general floral connotations of the logo are designed to capture PetroChina's "social responsibility of creating harmony between energy and environment."
+The red substratum is intended to highlight "an angle of a square shape, not only demonstrating PetroChina's strong fundamentals, but also implicating the company's huge power of cohesion and creativity".
+The general floral connotations of the logo are designed to capture PetroChina's "social responsibility of creating harmony between energy and environment".
 Finally, the sun ascending over the horizon in the center of the logo epitomizes the prosperous future hoped to lie within the future of PetroChina.